11. The Bishop’s Answer

 Liam jumps from his chair and races from the dining room.

 WILLIAM: (to Jack) Why do you hide your dogs from me?
+I know you had them in that bunker of yours all day.
+Now you keep them upstairs, out of sight.
 Surely it can’t be because of what happened at Uncle Hank’s cabin.
-That was… what… 33 years ago?
+That was… what… over 30 years ago?

 KYLE: What happened at Uncle Hank’s cabin?